wallymathieu/assertfail/_posts/2022-09-22-Unclean-architecture.md

 date: 2022-09-22T07:08:43+02:00
 ---

+This post is a continuation of [Small and simple business applications using SQL](https://assertfail.gewalli.se/2022/04/03/small-and-simple-business-applications-using-sql.html).

 ## Clean architecture

 From what I understand of [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) it's an iteration of [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) also known as Ports and Adapters (see the Wikipedia page).